Nielsen reflects on issues

-On Thursday, District 4 State Senator Jim Nielsen, R-Red Bluff, sat down with The Appeal-Democrat to discuss his life in politics and the present and future of California.
+On Thursday, District 4 State Senator Jim Nielsen, R-Red Bluff, sat down with Tri-County News to discuss his life in politics and the present and future of California.

 We were able to touch base on a variety of issues ranging from the recent recall election of Gov. Gavin Newsom to wildfires and droughts.